-· · · the effects of COVID-19 on our ability to recruit and retain patients, including as a result of potential heightened exposure to COVID-19, prioritization of hospital resources toward the outbreak and unwillingness by patients to enroll or comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services; the patient eligibility criteria defined in the protocol; the size of the patient population required for analysis of the trial's primary endpoints; the proximity of patients to study sites; the design of the trial; our ability to recruit clinical trial investigators with the appropriate competencies and experience; competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; our ability to obtain and maintain patient consents; and the risk that patients enrolled in our clinical trials will drop out of the trials before completion.
+- the effects of the ongoing COVID-19 pandemic on our ability to recruit and retain patients, including as a result of potential heightened exposure to COVID-19, prioritization of hospital resources toward the pandemic and unwillingness by patients to enroll or comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services; - the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in our clinical trials will drop out of the trials before completion.

 For instance, we are currently evaluating darigabat in a Phase 2 proof-of-concept trial in focal epilepsy.
-The recent approval and increased uptake of certain partial-onset seizure treatments, which are contraindicated in our darigabat Phase 2 focal epilepsy trial, may impact our expected timeline for this trial.
+The recent approval and increased uptake of certain partial-onset seizure treatments, which are contraindicated in our darigabat Phase 2 proof-of-concept focal epilepsy trial, as well as patients not meeting the necessary seizure frequency requirements and COVID-19 disruptions at the clinical trial sites, have impacted our expected timeline for this trial, for which data is now expected mid-year 2023.
 Because certain of the prior clinical trials of our product candidates were terminated prior to the conclusion of the trial, we may experience challenges in recruiting principal investigators and patients to participate in ongoing and future clinical trials for such product candidates if we are unable to sufficiently demonstrate the potential of such product candidates to them.
 In addition, our clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we may conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.
 Furthermore, if significant adverse events or other side effects are observed in any of our clinical trials, we may have difficulty recruiting patients to our trials and patients may drop out of our trials.
+Finally, business disruptions, including those relating to natural disasters, geopolitical incidents or macroeconomic conditions, may disrupt our clinical trials.
+For instance, our Phase 3 TEMPO program of tavapadon in Parkinson's includes less than 10% of our clinical sites located in Ukraine, and, while we do not currently believe our clinical trial timelines are materially impacted, as a result of the war in Ukraine, we are not enrolling any new patients at those clinical sites at this time.
+The ongoing conflict has impacted and may further impact our ability to collect and interpret data from patients who were enrolled at those clinical sites.
+We will continue to closely monitor the rapidly evolving geopolitical situation in Ukraine and its impact on our clinical trial operations and timelines.